Konstantin Päts: 1918–1940: Independent Republic of Estonia

 In 1932 elections the newly formed Union of Settlers and Smallholders won 42 seats in Riigikogu and one of the party's leaders, Karl August Einbund, became the State Elder.
 On 3 October 1932, the coalition between the Union of Settlers and Smallholders and National Centre Party broke up, with the latter wanting to devalue the Estonian kroon during the Great Depression.
 Päts himself was one of the key opponents of devaluation.

 A month-long government crisis started.
-Since there were only three major parties in the Riigikogu, the third being the Estonian Socialist Workers' Party, no functioning coalition could be found until special authority was given to Konstantin Päts to form a grand coalition between all three major parties.
+Since there were only three major parties in the parliament, the third being the Estonian Socialist Workers' Party, no functioning coalition could be found until special authority was given to Konstantin Päts to form a grand coalition between all three major parties.
 His cabinet took office on 1 November 1932.
 On 25 November 1932, Päts's government was given more powers by the disunited Riigikogu to deal with the economic crisis.
 His government was forced to resign on 18 May 1933, after the National Centre Party, still favouring devaluation, left the coalition and the Union of Settlers and Smallholders had lost many of its members to the reactivated Settlers' party.
 The succeeding Tõnisson's National Centre Party cabinet devalued the Estonian kroon by 35% on 27 June 1933.
 Although the devaluation proved to be successful and had a good impact to the economy later under his own rule, Päts never recognized his mistake by opposing the devaluation.

 Lack of government stability led to several new constitution proposals, but only the third proposal by the right-wing populist Vaps Movement was accepted in a referendum on 14–16 October 1933.
 Päts was elected on 21 October 1933 to head the non-aligned transitional government to the second constitution.
-Until 24 January 1934, he served as State Elder, but after the new constitution came into force, he became Prime Minister.
+Until 24 January 1934, he served as State Elder, but after the new constitution came into force, he became prime minister.
 The new constitution was a drift from democracy, giving a lot of power to the head of state (still named "State Elder") and leaving the Riigikogu only an advisory role.

 Both Päts and Tõnisson, his predecessor as head of state, tried to control the Vaps Movement that was seen by democratic parties as a local National Socialist party that had to be kept away from power.
 In August 1933, State Elder Jaan Tõnisson had declared a state of emergency and temporary censorship, that was lifted only when Päts's transitional government took office.

 The weak government response only gained support for the Vaps Movement and in early January 1934, the movement won municipal elections in several urban municipalities.
 On 27 February 1934, Päts himself imposed a law, prohibiting members of the military to take part in politics.
 This action forced several thousand members of the army to secede from the Vaps Movement.